Jeris Pendleton

-Jeris Pendleton (born November 7, 1983) is a former American football defensive tackle.
-He's the NFL's oldest player to be drafted in 2012 NFL Draft at 28 years old.
-He played college football at Joliet Junior College and Ashland University.
-He was drafted by the Jacksonville Jaguars in the seventh round and went on to play three NFL seasons.
+Jeris Pendleton (born November 7, 1983) is an American former professional football defensive tackle.
+He played college football at Joliet Junior College and Ashland University, and was drafted by the Jacksonville Jaguars in the seventh round of the 2012 NFL draft.

 College career

 Pendleton was set to receive a scholarship to play football at Michigan State University but was unable to attend due to family obligations.
 He spent the next six years working different jobs before returning to football as a walk-on at Joliet Junior College in 2008.
 He later transferred to Ashland University.

 Professional career

 Jacksonville Jaguars

-Pendleton was selected by the Jacksonville Jaguars in the 7th round with the 228th overall selection of the 2012 NFL Draft.
+Pendleton was selected by the Jacksonville Jaguars in the seventh round with the 228th overall selection of the 2012 NFL draft.
 At 28 years of age, he was one of the oldest players ever drafted.
-He was also the first Ashland player to be drafted since Bill Overmyer was selected by the Philadelphia Eagles in the 1972 NFL Draft.
+He was also the first Ashland player to be drafted since Bill Overmyer was selected by the Philadelphia Eagles in the 1972 NFL draft.

 Following the 2012 preseason, Pendleton earned a spot on the Jaguars active roster.
 Pendleton became the first Ashland player to make an NFL team since kicker Tim Seder, who was also a member of the Jaguars in 2002.

 Pendleton was released on May 22, 2013.